Ecommerce in Denmark

 Ecommerce customers in Denmark

 Dankort is by far the most popular payment method in Denmark.
 Dankort is the national debit card of Denmark and functions as a credit card abroad.
 Another popular payment method in Denmark is MobilePay, a mobile payment solution by Danske Bank that’s also being offered in Finland and Norway.
-Data from Ecommerce Foundation shows that in 2014, 81 percent of all payments online were done with a debit card, 6 percent was via internet banking, while PayPal had a 5 percent marketshare.
+Data from Ecommerce Foundation shows that in 2018, debit and credit cards were the most popular payment method that year, followed by smartphone app, PayPal, netbanking and invoice.
 And according to information from Danish ecommerce association FDIH in 2016, these are the preferred payment methods in Denmark:

 The ecommerce market in Denmark

 Ecommerce in Denmark was worth 17.3 billion euros in 2018 and was expected to be worth 19.5 billion euros in 2019.
-Clothes, shoes & jewelry is still the most frequently purchased product category in Denmark, followed by Music, Books, Games & Toys and Tours & Cultural experiences.
-In 2015, the product category Home, Garden & Flowers showed a strong increase in popularity, while IT, Telecom & Photo and Music, Books, Games & Toys both showed a downward trend.
+Clothes, shoes & jewelry is still the most frequently purchased product category in Denmark, followed by music, books, games & toys and tours & cultural experiences.
+In 2015, the product category home, garden & flowers showed a strong increase in popularity, while IT, telecom & photo and music, books, games & toys both showed a downward trend.

 Big online stores in Denmark

-Some of the most popular and biggest online stores in Denmark are online book store Saxo and consumer electronics retailer Elgiganten.
-Other popular online retailers in Denmark are Amazon, Zalando and Cdon.
+Some of the most popular and biggest online stores in Denmark are online book store Saxo, online supermarket Nemlig and consumer electronics retailer Elgiganten.
+Other popular online retailers in Denmark are Zalando, Amazon and H&M

 In 2014, online strategy agency Dwarf asked consumers to name all the online stores they could think of.
 And this is the top 20: